 When you regularly exchange money from NZD to USD, you’ll smooth out the highs and lows and removes the risk of depositing a lump sum the day before the exchange rate improves (and winding up with less to invest).
 Yes, in some months, you’d have been better off to deposit a lump sum, but, as we’ve learned the chances of you correctly picking those months is quite low!

-Because the Hatch FX fee is a percentage on the exchange rate, it also doesn’t matter how little you deposit each time, the fee is just a small portion of your deposit.
+Because the Hatch exchange fee is a percentage on the exchange rate, it also doesn’t matter how little you deposit each time, the fee is just a small portion of your deposit.

 If you are new to investing, we have a helpful FAQ full of resources to help you get up and running.
 You can also sign up to our free Getting Started Guide.
 In just 10 minutes a day for 10 days, we’ll walk you through everything you need to know to make your first share market investment.